Bleeding Canker in Horse Chestnut Trees

 If you notice bleeding canker on your own horse chestnut trees we recommend that you contact a tree surgeon or tree specialist to advise you how to manage the problem.

-This is another noticeable infection that Horse Chestnuts have been suffering from in recent years.
-All species of tree are attacked by insects, bacteria and fungi but in the last seven to eight years horse chestnuts have suffered heavily from attack by a moth known as Cameraria ohridella, the horse chestnut leaf miner.
+This is another noticeable infection that horse chestnuts have been suffering from in recent years.
+All species of tree are attacked by insects, bacteria and fungi but in the last fifteen years horse chestnuts have suffered heavily from attack by a moth known as Cameraria ohridella, the horse chestnut leaf miner.
 The larvae tunnel into leaves initially creating small brown patches.
 However, these spread rapidly across the entire tree, giving an autumnal appearance by late July or early August.
 Eventually, leaves die and fall prematurely.
 Current research indicated that this is mainly an aesthetic problem and does not affect the long term health of the trees.

-More information can be found on The Forestry Commission website.
+More information can be found on the Forest Research website.